bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 But it's good to point out that it only has one input and one output.
 Even though only 1,000 of the $1 million went to me, on the Bitcoin blockchain, you'll have one input, one output, both owned by USD Tether.
-And then another output that was already mine, that was already on the blockchain, that's where the $1,000 went.
+And then another output that was already mine, that was already on the blockchain, that's where the $1,000 go.

 Sjors Provoost: 00:29:51

-And I guess that means you could piggyback.
+I guess that means you could piggyback.
 So if you have to send money to an exchange anyway, well, I don't think you can tweak that.
 Then at least your input isn't duplicated, but you would have two outputs.
 One that goes to the exchange and one that goes back to you which actually has some meaning in the RGB Protocol.
 Either way you don't need a lot of data to do this.
 Very small transactions and maybe you can piggyback on your normal transactions.

 Ruben Somsen: 00:30:16